ACMG SNV Classification wizard

 How do I review and edit the ACMG Classification of a SNV?

-Each ACMG tag is represented by an interactive button including checkbox (1), name (2) and evidence strength indicator (3).
+Each ACMG tag is represented by an interactive button including a checkbox for selection (1), the criterion name (2) and evidence strength indicator (3).

 Pathogenic criteria are represented by red boxes, while benign criteria boxes are colored green.
 Each ACMG criterion has three possible states: